BEYOND PROMPT-TO-CODE

 What's the best vibe coding tool?

 It depends on what you are building.
-Cursor and Windsurf are strong for developers who want AI-assisted coding inside an editor.
+Cursor and Windsurf are strong for developers who want automated coding assistance inside an editor.
 Replit and Bolt are good for quick web prototypes.
 Lovable focuses on UI generation.
 Goodspeed is different because it covers the full lifecycle: it finds what to build, validates the idea, generates a production mobile app, and automates the launch.

 How is Goodspeed different from vibe coding tools?